Zero Cities Project

 Zero Cities Lessons Learned Series

-During Fall 2020 and Winter 2021, USDN hosted a series of online presentations and discussions with its membership to showcase the work and lessons learned from Zero Cities.
+During Fall 2020 and Winter 2021, USDN hosted a series of online presentations and discussions with its membership to showcase the work and lessons learned from the Zero Cities local teams.
 Recordings from these sessions will be made available on this section of the page.

 Session 1: Equity Assessment Tools